huggingface/diffusers/docs/source/en/using-diffusers/ip_adapter.md

 ### Multi IP-Adapter

 More than one IP-Adapter can be used at the same time to generate specific images in more diverse styles.
-For example, you can use IP-Adapter-FaceID to generate consistent faces and characters, and IP-Adapter Plus to generate those faces in a specific style.
+For example, you can use IP-Adapter-Face to generate consistent faces and characters, and IP-Adapter Plus to generate those faces in a specific style.

 > [!TIP]
 > Read the [IP-Adapter Plus](../using-diffusers/loading_adapters#ip-adapter-plus) section to learn why you need to manually load the image encoder.